andrewjbell1/andrewjbell1/README.md

 Software Engineer at Starling Bank.

-Outside of work I enjoy building small projects.
+Outside of work I enjoy building small projects, tinkering with my homelab and running.
 You can find more at https://andrewb.dev.

----

-### What I'm working on

-- 🤖 A self-hosted health assistant using Oura and Strava data, with a Telegram interface

----

 [LinkedIn](https://linkedin.com/in/andyjackbell)